-Sir Thomas Boleyn, Earl of Wiltshire and Ormonde, and
+Sir Thomas Boleyn, earl of Wiltshire & Ormonde,

-Thomas Boleyn (Bullen) was the eldest of four children and
+Thomas Boleyn (Bullen) was the eldest of four children.

-fought for Henry VII against Cornish rebels protesting
+He fought for Henry VII against Cornish rebels who were protesting

 against taxation.
-He became a courtier and diplomat, using his skill for
+He became a courtier and diplomat, using his skill

-Elizabeth Howard was daughter of the Second Duke of Norfolk.
+Elizabeth Howard was the daughter of the second duke

+of Norfolk.
 Her marriage to Boleyn was probably only accepted by her

-family because their status had suffered after fighting for Richard III at
+family because their status had suffered after fighting for Richard

-alliance and he was knighted in 1509, the year of Henry VIII's
+earlier poor alliance and he was knighted in 1509, the year of Henry

-Anne with him.
-He was one of Henry's main advisers, and even tried
+taking Anne with him.
+He was one of Henry's main advisers, and he even

 Duke of Norfolk (1473-1554)

-the Scots at Flodden in 1513, while Catherine of
+battle against the Scots at Flodden in 1513, while Catherine of

-Aragon was queen, The Duke of Norfolk rose to become one of Henry VIII's key generals.
+Aragon was queen, The duke of Norfolk rose to become one of Henry

-as Wolsey and Cromwell who were considered to be
+operators such as Wolsey and Cromwell who were considered to be

 career politicians.
-He was the uncle of both Anne Boleyn and Catherine
+He was uncle to both Anne Boleyn and Catherine

-Howard, Henry's fifth wife, and helped both find a place in
+Howard, Henry's fifth wife, and he helped both find a place in

 Although he was a supporter of the politics of